 Two unique locations, one strong community

 Niagara County Community College (NCCC) has two locations in Western New York and online programs that are available anywhere.
 The Sanborn, NY campus is centrally located minutes from Buffalo and Niagara Falls.
-The academic divisions housed at this location include Business, Technology and the Arts; Humanities and Social Sciences; Nursing and Allied Health; and Science, Health and Mathematics.
+The academic divisions housed at this location include Arts, Humanities & Social Sciences; Business & STEM; and Nursing, Physical & Allied Health.
 The Niagara Falls Culinary Institute (NFCI) is located in the heart of downtown Niagara Falls, just steps from the world-famous Niagara Falls.
 This location is home to our Culinary Arts, Baking and Pastry Arts, and Hospitality programs.
 Both of our locations have a unique environment and provide a career-focused, success-oriented education at an affordable price.

 Visit our Niagara Falls Culinary Institute.